FREE

 Plant a hardy native shade and nut tree for you and your wildlife!
 The Mockernut Hickory Tree (Carya tomentosa) is a tough, strong tree with male and female separate flowers (monoecious) on the same tree.
 The greenish flowers that appear from April to May are long catkins on male trees or spiky on female trees.

 The rounded crown and stout, ascending branches.
 The green leaves are alternate and feathery compound foliage with 5 - 9 leaflets.
-The two-tone leaves can be yellowish-green and shiny while the lower surface is often paler with light orange or brown hairs.
-Plus the crushed leaves smell spicy, like orange rind!
+The two-tone leaves can be yellowish-green and shiny, while the lower surface is often paler with light orange or brown hairs.
+Plus, the crushed leaves smell spicy, like orange rind!
 The long male catkins and spikey female flower clusters appear in spring at the terminal ends of the branches.

 Mockernut Hickory is hardy throughout USDA growing zones 4 to 9 and can grow at a moderate to slow speed to a grand height of 60-80 feet with a spread of 40-60 feet in width.
-These trees are wind-pollinated and you'll get the best harvest when planting multiple trees in groves.
-The nuts ripen between September to October and have a dark reddish brown shell.
+These trees are wind-pollinated, and you'll get the best harvest when planting multiple trees in groves.
+The nuts ripen between September and October and have a dark reddish brown shell.
 The long-pointed kernels of these nut trees are sweet and edible.

 Planting and Application: